hero

 Information sessions give prospective students an overview of the Surgical Technology Program, the admissions steps, and the overall role of the surgical technologist in the workplace, along with job roles and salary information.

-To attend an information session you can join the open zoom link or reach out to:
+To attend an information session you can join the open zoom link (Meeting ID: 210 992 0498) or reach out to:

 Rhonda Green, Professor of Surgical Technology